 Old 25 cent seed packets tend to offer more seeds per packet, but the main problem with these old 25 cent seed packets is that the seeds tend to be fairly old, at least older than one year.
 The longer the seeds are kept in storage the lower their chances are of germinating.
 Your main goal if you want to make a vegetable garden is to have a high percentage of seeds to germinate.
 There is simply no point in buying packets of 500 seeds that have been stored for years only for a couple of them to actually germinate.

 Generally speaking, you will find these old 25 cent seed packets at the farmer’s market or at garage sales.
 Sometimes their price is so low that it is no brainer to buy them, but before you do, make sure that the actual seed packets have not deteriorated.
 The main things to look out for are holes in the packets, have water damage or the packets have extremely faded colors.
 If the packets themselves have faded colors then it means that they are either extremely old or have been in direct sunlight, and neither of these is good for the seeds.
+If you are having problems with pests in your garden then you should check out my recent article What Does Garlic Repel? ( Top 7 Pests ).

 Where To Buy 25 Cent Seed Packets?